LiveStation: Overview

-Livestation broadcast streams encoded in VC-1 format (Livestation is not currently using peer-to-peer).
+Livestation broadcast streams are encoded in VC-1 format (Livestation is not currently using peer-to-peer).
 Playback controls were overlaid on top of the video stream.
-Unlike services such as Joost which offer video on demand channels, Livestation streams live broadcasts.
+Unlike services such as Joost which offer video-on-demand channels, Livestation streams live broadcasts.

-Livestation provided a website, mobile website and native applications for iOS, Android, Nokia and Blackberry handsets.
+Livestation provided a website, mobile website and native applications for the iOS, Android, Nokia and Blackberry handsets.
 Early models of Samsung TV were also supported.
 They also provided desktop software available for Windows, Mac (including PowerPC) and Linux.
 The cross-platform compatibility of the desktop software was facilitated by the Qt framework.
-Social networking features were later added that include the ability to chat with other viewers and also find out what others are watching through a user generated rating system.
-You could search and select the available channels either from the website, or from within the software.
+Social networking features were later added that include the ability to chat with other viewers and also find out what others are watching through a user-generated rating system.
+You could search and select the available channels either from the website or from within the software.

 In the first quarter of 2011 by 1047 percent, resulting in the first profitable quarter in its history.

 Between mid-June and mid-July 2013, Livestation suffered a prolonged series of technical issues and was unavailable to some users.

 In early 2015, Livestation re-branded their entire site changing what channels were offered and bringing in an interactive feature.
-Some stations on the app were not on the mainsite and vice versa.
+Some stations on the app were not on the main site and vice versa.